-If you need the shortest possible explanation, here it is.
-To find a percentage, divide the part by the whole and multiply by 100.
+To calculate a percentage, divide the part by the whole and multiply by 100.
 To find X% of Y, convert the percentage to a decimal and multiply by the total.
-To find percentage increase or decrease, use the change divided by the original value, then multiply by 100.
-Nearly every common percent problem fits one of those three patterns.
+To find percentage increase or decrease, divide the change by the original value and multiply by 100.
+For a fast answer, choose the matching calculator tab and then use the worked example underneath to check the method.

-Use the calculator for the main percentage problem types people actually search for: finding a percentage of a number, finding what percent one number is of another, finding the whole from a percentage, percentage change, percentage difference, and reverse percentage.
+Use the calculator for the main percentage problem types: finding a percentage of a number, finding what percent one number is of another, finding the whole from a percentage, percentage change, percentage difference, and reverse percentage.

 What is a percentage?

 A percentage is a way of expressing a number as a part of 100.
-The word comes from the idea of per hundred.
-That is why the symbol % is so useful: it tells you that the number is being measured relative to a base of 100.
-If something is 50%, it means 50 out of 100.
-If something is 12%, it means 12 out of 100.
-If something is 125%, it means the value is larger than the original whole.
+The word means per hundred, so 50% means 50 out of 100, 12% means 12 out of 100, and 125% means the value is larger than the original whole.

 Why percentage problems feel confusing

-That is why the safest way to approach the topic is to classify the problem first.
-Ask yourself which of these six cases you are solving:
+Classify the problem first.
+Ask which of these six cases you are solving:

 - What is X% of Y?